HeegerGao/HeegerGao.github.io/_posts/2021-05-30-versatile-robot.markdown

 categories: Project
 author: "Chongkai Gao"
 ---
-We buile a mobile trash sorting robot that can autonomously classify and grasp recyclable, non-recyclable and hazardous waste.
-In addition, it can shake the bottle to judge if there is water and then seperate the cap and bottle accordingly.
+We build a mobile trash sorting robot that can autonomously classify and grasp recyclable, non-recyclable and hazardous waste.
+In addition, it can shake the bottle to judge if there is water and then seperate the cap and bottle according to the judgement.